rogersterling/SoundMind/plan.md

    - Implement lazy loading for journal entries to improve initial load time and performance.
    - Use pagination or infinite scrolling for the journal entry list to handle potentially large numbers of entries.

-By following this project plan and considering these technical aspects, we'll be able to create a robust, user-friendly SoundMind journaling app with the desired functionality and a native-like feel using PHP, JavaScript, HTML, and Tailwind CSS.
+By following this project plan and considering these technical aspects, we'll be able to create a robust, user-friendly SoundMind journaling app with the desired functionality and a native-like feel using PHP, JavaScript, HTML, and standard CSS.